ArisK-5/modern-data-stack-meltano/README.md

 Use `.quit` or `.exit` to exit the CLI and severe the database connection.

 Improtant note on DuckDB's [concurrency](https://duckdb.org/docs/stable/connect/concurrency).

+--> **TLDR**; In order to access the data in Superset (or transform them with dbt) you need to sever any open connection to the database from the DuckDB UI.
+That's because DuckDB allows only one read-write connection at a time to the database and currently the DuckDB UI does not have a read-only mode.
+You could though make a read-only connection using the DuckDB CLI.

 ## Meltano